Pazin: Education

 It was named after Gian Rinaldo Carli since 1919.
 The building was further enlarged in 1926 and ten years later the boarding school Fabio Filzi was completed.
-The school was attended by students from allover Istria, notably Luigi Dallapiccola, Biagio Marin, Pierantonio Quarantotti Gambini, Mario and Licio Visintini, and Dario Leaone, the youngest victim of the foibe massacres.
+The school was attended by students from all over Istria, notably Luigi Dallapiccola, Biagio Marin, Pierantonio Quarantotti Gambini, Mario and Licio Visintini, and Dario Leaone, the youngest victim of the foibe massacres.
 It produced many students who fought for Italy in various wars.
 It was bombed during World War II, on 4 October 1943, and finally dismantled in 1946, with the demolition of the structure.
-Its rector Eros Luginbuhl was slaughtered in Spalato (Split), by the Slavic communist partisans, while professor Teresita Bonicelli tragically disappeared.
+Its rector Eros Luginbuhl was killed in Split by the partisans, while professor Teresita Bonicelli tragically disappeared.
 Teacher Norma Cossetto was tortured and infoibed in the foiba of Villa Surani; the principal of the school and rector of the boarding school, Vitale Berardinelli, and professor Antonio Natoli were killed by Yugoslav fleeing forces.

-Things got back to normal when the Germans reoccupied the city.
-Lessons restarted in the boarding school, which was shared with the German soldiers.
+After the Germans reoccupied the city, lessons restarted in the boarding school, which was shared with the German soldiers.
 The latter eventually evicted the school, which was again relocated to a private house.
 After the Yugoslav partisans entered the city in May 1945, one of their first actions was evicting the school from that private house.
 It was then relocated to another house.
-Pisino was then in ruin, but it was decided to restart the school in the boarding school, which was now inhabited by the Croatian clerics, who opposed this.
+Pazin was then in ruin, but it was decided to restart the school in the boarding school, which was now inhabited by the Croatian clerics, who opposed this.
 Thanks to the mediation of Italian bishop Santin, the school was successfully restarted there.

 A sanitary commission then visited the school, evicting it again, and themselves leaving the building in deplorable condition when they departed.
 The Italians cleaned the school and lessons were restarted, but an exhibition of the Croatian civilization was organized there and the school had to be closed again.
 It was then moved to the infirmary in the back of the boarding school.
 The school was later allowed to move back to the previous room, where the students had to put up without heating in the winter.
-In February, the rector Stefani was arrested in his home, brought to Albona (Labin) and then Abbazia (Opatija), where he miraculously managed to escape.
+In February, the rector Stefani was arrested in his home, brought to Labin and then Opatija, where he miraculously managed to escape.
 The school was definitively closed in the summer of 1946.

 Sights

 The current town was mostly built beneath the medieval fortress.
 The present-day Pazin Castle was rebuilt in the 15th and 16th century and disassembled in the 18th and 19th.
 It has been a museum since the end of World War II.

 The Pazin ponor (Pazinska jama/Foiba) located under the castle was partially explored by Édouard-Alfred Martel in 1896 and is the best example of karst hydrography and morphology in Istria.
 Castle and a gorge inspired Jules Verne for the novel Mathias Sandorf of 1885.

+Pazin was also home to the Rapicio Castle, built in the 16th century.
+The Castle was bombed and badly damaged during World War II together with the Italian Gymnasium.
+Today, its ruins are still visible.